The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 Day 3: Resort Day and Dinner at Mama’s Fish House

-For foodies out there, this is a splurge day and you’ll definitely need to make reservations well in advance (we recommend 2 months in advance).
+For foodies out there, this is a splurge day, and you’ll need to make reservations well in advance (we recommend 2 months in advance).
 Mama’s Fish House is arguably the best restaurant on the island, with prices that reflect its prestige.

 Depending on your energy today, you have two choices: hang around the hotel pool during the day (it’s gorgeous after all) and make a 30 – 45-minute drive to Mama’s Fish House in the late afternoon, getting you there in time for dinner.